charles-plessy/tutorial/CAGE_differential_analysis2/analysis.md

 ```

 ```
-## The following object is masked from 'package:plyr':
+## The following objects are masked from 'package:plyr':
 ##
 ## rename, round_any
 ```